rollins-cms/cms330-spr20/sprint4/lab-concurrency-sem.md

 ```
 #include <semaphore.h>  //include C's semaphore library
 sem_t mutex;  // declare global mutex variable which all threads can use
-sem_init(&mutex, 0, 1); //initialize the semaphore mutex to be shared between threads (that's the 0 for the second argument) with a value of 1 (last argument).
+sem_init(&mutex, 0, 1); //initialize the semaphore mutex to be shared between threads (that's the 0 for the second argument) with an initial value of 1 (last argument).
 sem_wait(&mutex); // Same as P(mutex)
 sem_post(&mutex); // Same as V(mutex)
 sem_destroy(&mutex); //cleans up and frees memory associated with semaphore